david-fong/capswalk/README.md

 I wrote the bulk of [the first version of this game](https://github.com/david-fong/SnaKey) in the February of 2018 using Python.
 At the time, I had pretty much just finished [learning Python over the Winter break](https://github.com/david-fong/Tetris), and I wanted to do something original with it.
 I came up with the start of an idea spinning off of the classic snake game, with a twist on the movement mechanic: to move by typing.
 In this version, there were color themes, basic language support (Japanese Hiragana and Katakana), and basic computer-opponents.

-The idea of adding different languages came because I was taking a beginners class in Japanese, and needed to learn its two basic alphabets.
+The idea of adding different languages came because I was taking a beginners' class in Japanese, and needed to learn its two basic alphabets.
 I really enjoyed that class- not just because I was interested in the content, but also because the prof was a kind person and a good teacher.
 Helping people practice recognizing characters from other languages has become a big motivator for my continued work on this game.

 A major theme for this version was baseline design.
 I came up with a representation for language mappings, maintaining necessary invariants, and designing movement algorithms for the artificially controlled opponents.
 I also spent a lot of effort designing the game objective to motivate the player to keep moving around: The player would accumulate score points by landing on tiles highlighted in green.
 A pink computer-player would chase the player, ending the game if it caught them, while a blue computer-player would compete with the player for score.
 The pink chaser would slowly get faster, so there was a yellow computer-player that would run away from the player, bumping the chaser's speed back down a notch if the player caught it.